 Verification of security and privacy in modern threat landscapes

-We are looking for a student who can undertake not only the technical aspects of such a project, but who also has an interest in cyber security in general and in the translation of this type of technology to real-life secure systems.
-Previous experience in formal methods and/or security is not essential, but evidence of previous work in one of these fields would be desirable.
+The candidate will undertake not only technical aspects of such a project, but will also have an interest in cyber security in general and the translation of this type of technology to real-life secure systems.
+Previous experience in formal methods and/or security is not essential, but evidence of previous work in one of these fields is desirable.

-If you may have interests in any of the aforementioned topics, but not in all, we encourage you to contact us for an informal discussion.
+If you have interests in any of these topics, but not in all, we encourage you to contact us for an informal discussion.

-- Bachelor degree in Computer Science or Mathematics (UK equivalent of 2:1 classification or above)
+- Bachelor degree in Computer Science (UK equivalent 2:1 classification or above)

 - Programming experience (any language)

-- Analytical skills: knowledge of foundations of computer science (e.g., discrete mathematics) and ability to think independently
+- Analytical skills: knowledge of foundations of computer science (e.g., discrete mathematics); ability to think independently

-- Master’s degree in (UK equivalent of Merit classification or above)
+- Master’s degree (UK equivalent of Merit classification or above)